The First-Year Experience is designed to meet the following goals:

 Instructor: Katherine Shelek-Furbee, Professor and Chair of Social Work, Kalon Scholar Service Leader Faculty Advisor

 Professor Shelek-Furbee has taught at Bethany since 1984.
 She is the Program Director and Department Chair of Social Work.
 Her credentials include a Master’s Degree in Social Work from West Virginia University and a Bachelor’s Degree in Psychology from Alderson-Broaddus College.
 In addition to social work, Professor Shelek-Furbee has advanced training in the prevention and treatment of drug and alcohol abuse and women’s issues.
 She has served as the Faculty Advisor for the Kalon Scholar Service Leaders since 2002.

-EE.
+DD.
 Clear Eyes.
 Full Hearts.
 Can’t Lose: The Portrayal of (Student) Athletes in Popular Culture

 Course description: How many times have we seen the “dumb/pompous jock” stereotype play out in a movie or television show?
 How many times have student-athletes been accused to only being in school to play a sport?
 The students in this class will examine ways in which athletes, especially student-athletes, are portrayed in movies, television, books, magazines, and the news.
 This class will utilize discussion, research, and guest speakers to further explore portrayals of and stereotypes faced by athletes at all levels of competition.